jaredhendrickson13/pfsense-api/docs/BUILDING_CUSTOM_MODEL_CLASSES.md

 }
 ```

+For more information on how to build custom Dispatcher classes, refer to the [Building Custom Dispatcher Classes](https://pfrest.org/docs/BUILDING_CUSTOM_DISPATCHER_CLASSES.html) documentation.

 !!!
 Notes
     - The `async` property is used to define whether the Dispatcher should run asynchronously.
 If `true`, the Dispatcher
       will run in the background and the apply method will return immediately.
 If `false`, the Dispatcher will run